Biomaker/Gametophyte-Fern-photography-2018/Results.md

 I have started a <a href="https://www.youtube.com/channel/UC3X3V0cyiyJImTYC1UORjWQ?view_as=subscriber">YouTube Channel</a> and I am uploading my videos there as I develop them.

+I am adding custom subtitle files so that the videos work for the deaf community and for whose first language is not English.

 At the end of each video, viewers are referred to a website for further information.
 The site is Chlorophyllosophy.uk, which I have registered and it redirects to a page of my image library that is just a place to gather all of the many write-ups that I have done on this subject.
 The system is all up and running now.

 Plan for videos:<br><br>